 In order to run effective campaigns, you need to know your relationship to power and how it is operating.

-Power mapping is a method that visualises how power is exercised across the whole playing field, allowing you to target key players and forward plan tactics for maximum impact.
+Power mapping is a method which visualises how power is exercised across the whole playing field, allowing you to target key players and forward plan tactics for maximum impact.
 Determine who is anchoring decision-makers against you, how you can weaken this hold to sustain the change you are working to achieve.

 Five things you’ll come away with: